Foxconn founder asks Taiwan to allow vaccine talks with Chinese firm - Up News Info

 Article content

-TAIPEI — Terry Gou, the billionaire founder of Taiwan’s Foxconn, asked for government permission on Friday to negotiate with a Chinese company for the purchase of BioNTech SE COVID-19 vaccines to help address the island’s shortage of shots.
+TAIPEI — Terry Gou, the billionaire founder of Taiwan’s Foxconn, sought government permission on Friday to negotiate with a Chinese firm to source supplies of BioNTech SE COVID-19 vaccines and alleviate a shortage of doses.

-The Taiwanese government’s own deal with BioNTech fell through earlier this year – a problem Taiwan has blamed on pressure from Beijing.
+Taiwan’s own deal with BioNTech fell through this year, with the government blaming it on pressure from Beijing.

-China has denied the accusation, saying Taiwan is free to obtain the vaccines via Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in Greater China, including Taiwan.
+China has denied the accusation, saying Taiwan is free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in China, Hong Kong, Macau and Taiwan.

-Taiwan’s government says it has and will only deal with BioNTech in Germany and that it does not trust vaccines from China, but that it is also happy to facilitate Gou’s proposed purchase provided he can prove BioNTech has vaccines it is willing to sell to Taiwan.
+Taiwan says it has and will only deal with BioNTech in Germany as it does not trust vaccines from China, but is also happy to discuss Gou’s proposed purchase so long as he can prove BioNTech has vaccines it is willing to sell to Taiwan.

-In an open letter addressed to Taiwan President Tsai Ing-wen, Gou laid out his proposals to the government.
+Gou listed his proposals in an open letter to President Tsai Ing-wen.

-“Agree to our donation contract and enter into discussions on substantive details, and also agree to our proposed contract structure diagram for the procurement from Germany’s BioNTech (Shanghai Fosun Pharmaceutical Agency as the agent), manufactured in and shipped from Germany,” he said.
+Gou, who wants to donate 5 million BioNTech doses to the government through his charity, said he wanted to meet Tsai to discuss the proposal and that he had “absolutely no political or commercial intentions in this matter.”

 Article content